 I’m going to save myself and my clients headaches by not working on other people’s code anymore.
 No more pre-existing themes.
 I have never seen a template result in a better, more authentic outcome than a custom site.
 Custom sites are the only way to make sure the layout isn’t hindered by anything.
 Plus, some templates end up taking as much time as doing it from scratch—and they always include banging my head against the wall when this theme isn’t working right.
 No more!

 2. You aren’t writing copy first.

 You have to have something to say.
 Until you know what that is—and how long it is—design doesn’t need to come into play.
 The design and layout should be determined by your message, and by your business’ personality—both of which will be defined by its content.
 I used to be looser on this matter.
 But it’s always been where projects stall.
 I’ve had far too many sites stall for months and years because the content didn’t get finished.
 No more!

 I’m not going to begin a website design project until you give me the content.
 Content before design honestly creates better websites.
 When you know what you want to say, we can use the design to make the message extra-awesome.
 As of today, I want all of the content (the web content and at least 6 portfolio pieces) up-front.

-In 2016 at Jill Lynn Design, there will be no more clients (or designers!) made miserable by preventable reasons.
+At Jill Lynn Design, there will be no more clients (or designers!) made miserable by preventable reasons.
 Here’s to doing it the right way (the forwards way!) the first time.